-At Paul Klein, DPM, FACFAS, we want our patients to have the healthiest feet possible.
-One way you as a patient can help maintain good podiatric health is by committing to conducting self-exams on your feet and ankles.
-These in no way replace your regularly scheduled exams with our podiatrist, Dr. Paul G. Klein, but are rather a way to be proactive in your foot care.
+At North Jersey Podiatry we want our patients to have the healthiest feet possible.
+One way you as a patient can help maintain good podiatric health is by conducting self-exams on your feet and ankles.
+This in no way replaces your regularly scheduled exams with our podiatrist, Dr. Paul G. Klein, but rather a way to be proactive in your foot care.
 Self-exams can help you detect foot and ankle problems in their earliest stages when they are most easily treated.

 Below are the Basics of a Good Foot Self-Exam:

 Appearance—do you notice anything unusual about how your feet look?
 Are there any changes in size or shape or toes moving out of position?
 Check for redness, skin rashes, blisters, bruises or dry and flaky skin.
 If you have a small cut on your foot, make sure that it is healing in a reasonable amount of time.
 Changes in skin color or nails that are discolored, chipping or crumbling should also be brought to the podiatrist’s attention.

 Sensation—do you have good sensation in all parts of your feet?
 Drag a pencil eraser over the top, bottom, and sides of your feet.
 You should have equal feeling in all areas.
 Decreased or loss of sensation could indicate neuropathy, a potentially dangerous condition which is often associated with diabetes.
 Other unusual feelings in your feet—burning, tingling, pins, and needles—are also potential warning signs of chronic foot conditions.